-There are many activities which can count as CPD.
+There are many activities and events which can count as CPD.
+Your CPD should help you to develop as a planner and to achieve the goals and objectives that you set in your Professional Development Plan (PDP).
 We don’t prescribe the types of activity that count towards your CPD because you will be the best person to choose the right CPD activity for you.
-However, your CPD should help you to develop as a planner and to achieve the goals and objectives that you set in your Professional Development Plan (PDP).

 The RTPI Core CPD Framework identifies the key professional skills and planning knowledge that you need as a planner.
 Look out for the Core CPD logo which shows that the training covers one or more of the framework topics.

 You can now record your CPD online on your profile page - read our guidelines for more information.

 Maintain your CPD

 - Complete a RTPI Training CPD Masterclass or training course

 - Participate in a conference, briefing or workshop

 - Complete e-learning modules in your own time on RTPI Learn